 - You can meet locals and learn a bit about their way of life

-- You can find yourself in a mercy of a bad owner (while majority of property owners are lovely people, sometimes you can stumble upon a cheap owner who’ll pretend that the A/C broke down just to make you spend less electricity)
+- You can find yourself in the mercy of a bad owner (while a majority of property owners are lovely people, sometimes you can stumble upon a cheap owner who’ll pretend that the A/C broke down just to make you spend less electricity)

 - No meal plan with your accommodation (you’ll either need to cook yourself, or to eat out that can add a cost to your stay)